shipcore-nl/postnl-api-php/README.md

 ## Instructions
 - Clone this repo
-- Optionally run `composer install guzzlehttp/guzzle` to use Guzzle instead of cURL directly
+- Optionally run `composer require guzzlehttp/guzzle` to use Guzzle instead of cURL directly
-- Run `composer -o dump-autoload` (Don't have composer?
+- Run `composer install` (Don't have composer?
 Visit https://getcomposer.org/)
 - You're good to go!
 A few small examples can be found in this README.

 ## Example